Umami Pot

 You can store it in the refrigerator for up to 2 days.

-• It is important to simmer the snow peas in dashi and seasoning liquid first.
-If the peas are added after or at the same time as the beaten eggs, they may not cook properly and may retain a grassy flavor.
+• It is important to simmer the snow peas in dashi stock and other seasonings first.
+If the peas are added later, they may not cook through properly and could retain a grassy flavor.

 If you try this recipe, I’d love to hear what you think.
 Please consider leaving a review and star rating in the comments below.
 If you enjoyed it, I’d really appreciate it if you shared it with your friends.